Chunjee/array.ahk/docs.md

 ## .join
 > `array.join(valueToFind[, fromIndex])`

-Creates and returns a new string by concatenating all of the elements in an array, separated by commas or a specified separator string.
+Returns a new string by concatenating all of the elements in an array, separated by commas or a specified separator string.
 If the array has only one item, then that item will be returned without using the separator.

 #### Arguments
 | Argument       | Type         | Description  |